Overparameterized Linear Regression under Adversarial Attacks: Adversarial robustness of linear models

 \subsection{Preliminaries}

-Here we focus the minimum norm solution, which is often used when studying the behavior of overparameterized models in connection with the double-descent phenomenon~\citep{belkin_reconciling_2019}.
-In our analysis, we will formalize the notion conveyed by the approximation in Eq.~\eqref{eq:approximation-advrisk}, using the upper and lower bounds
+Here we focus on the minimum norm solution, which is often used when studying the behavior of overparameterized models in connection with the double-descent phenomenon~\citep{belkin_reconciling_2019}.

-which follow directly from Lemma~\ref{thm:advrisk-closeform}.
 We will assume that the training and test data have been generated linearly with additive noise:

 where $P_\epsilon$ is a distribution in $\R$ such that $\Exp{\epsilon_i} = 0$ and $\Var{\epsilon_i} = \sigma^2$ and $\epsilon_i$ is assumed to be independent of~$x_i$.
 Moreover, $\Exp{x_i} = 0$ and $\Cov{x_i} = \Sigma$.
-The $\ell_2$ norm of the data generation parameter is denoted by $\|\beta\|^2_2 = r^2$.
+The $\ell_2$-norm of the data generation parameter is denoted by $\|\beta\|^2_2 = r^2$.

 Let $X\in\R^{n \times m}$ denote the matrix consisting of stacked training inputs $x_i^\trnsp$ and similarly let $y\in\R^{n}$ denote the output vector.
 The parameters are estimated as